codi0/dweb-research/README.md

 ### Some guiding principles

 1. All parts of the infrastructure should use standards-based, open-source protocols and libraries
-2. Any computer should be able to help run the infrastructure, for maximum decentralisation
+2. Operational complexities and protocol integrations should be abstracted away from the end-developer
-3. There should be a fair incentive model in place for helping to run infrastructure
+3. Any computer should be able to help run the infrastructure, and be fairly compensated for doing so
 4. I should be able to run a public or private instance of the infrastructure
-5. I should be able to code software in any programming languages of my choosing
+5. I should be able to code software in any programming languages of my choosing\\

 ### How can I get involved?